-Acquiring new financial resources will require a sound plan for the program and a matching communications plan to convince funding sources and stakeholders they are likely to consult that the program should be funded.
+Acquiring new financial resources will require a sound plan for the program and a matching communications plan to convince funding sources and stakeholders that preservers are likely to consult that the program should be funded.
 A viable strategy for a new program may be to start small and plan on short-term successes to convince funding sources to incrementally increase resources for the program.
-An incremental strategy should evaluate whether funding sources are more likely to be influenced by short term success in basic program objectives or in areas of more particular concern to them.
-For example, they may be more swayed by demonstrations of technological capabilities than by a sound and comprehensive plan for appraising digital records.
+An incremental strategy should evaluate whether funding sources are more likely to be influenced by short-term success in basic program objectives or in areas of more particular concern to the funding sources and stakeholders.
+For example, funders and stakeholders may be more swayed by demonstrations of technological capabilities than by a sound and comprehensive plan for appraising digital records.